MAT Exam Mock Test with Solutions by Shiksha

 MAT Logo

 MAT exam preparation 2026 must include practice of anout 20-30 full length and sectional mock tests of various difficulty levels.
-Check below some key tips and guidelines to prepare for the exam with mock tests:
+Check below some key tips and guidelines for attempting MAT mock tests.

 • Start with easy MAT mock tests.
 First gain confidence in handling an online test and then move to medium difficulty level tests.